 Chicago, IL 60607

 When you arrive, take the elevator to the 7th floor and we'll be there to get you checked in.
 We have gender neutral restrooms.
 Please contact us if you have other questions about the space, we want everyone to feel welcome and comfortable.

 There is limited free street parking available around Nerdery and paid garages within a 10 minute walk.

 We recommend taking public transportation if possible.
 Nerdery is a short walk from the CTA Blue Line UIC-Halsted stop.

-Check in & breakfast
+Check in & light breakfast

 Introduction & Kick Off

 Your WIAD Chicago co-planners with kick off the day with an introduction video from global, event details, and a review of our code of conduct.